The periodicity conjecture for pairs of Dynkin diagrams: Calabi-Yau triangulated categories

-where $\mathsf{rad}$ denotes the {\em radical of $\ct$}, \ie the ideal such that $\mathsf{rad}(T_1,T_2)$ is formed by all non isomorphisms from $T_1$ to $T_2$.
-The {\em quiver of a finite-dimensional algebra $A$} is the quiver of the category of finitely generated projective right $A$-modules.
+Let us fix $\cc$, a $k$-linear $\Hom$-finite category with split idempotents.
 Let $T$ be a basic object of $\cc$ and $B$ its endomorphism algebra.
-Let $\mod B$ denote the category of $k$-finite-dimensional right $B$-modules.
+Let $\mod(B)$ denote the category of $k$-finite-dimensional right $B$-modules.
 The following lemma is well-known and easy to prove.
 We denote by $D=\Hom_k(?,k)$ the duality over the ground field.

 \begin{lemma} The functor

 induces an equivalence from $\add(T)$ to the full subcategory $\proj B$ of finitely generated projective $B$-modules.
 Moreover, for each object $U$ of $\add(T)$ and each object $X$ of $\cc$, the canonical map